GoldenEye (pinball): Gameplay

 Players can compete individually, or in a four-player game can play in teams of two.

-The ball is launched from a button in a plunger designed to resemble a gun.
+The ball is launched from a button in a plunger designed to resemble a gun, ostensibly Bond’s Walther PPK.
 The game includes five main modes, called 007 Encounters, which are "Xenia Extra Ball Squeeze", "Satellite Hurry-up", "Nerve Gas Plant", "Train/Tank Crash", and "Send Spike".
 There is a Shootout video mode where the player shoots guards with the gun.

 Shooting ramps collects letters of G-O-L-D-E-N-E-Y-E which then starts a hurry-up.
 After starting this hurry-up, the five 007 Encounters, video mode, and two more game features the wizard mode called "Goldeneye" can be started.
 This a multiball where jackpots can be scored, and additional balls added into play.
+This satellite is the GoldenEye electro-magnetic orbital weapon.

 The main multiball is played with three (tank) or four (satellite) balls, where the player attempts to collect a series of jackpots to light and then collect a roving super jackpot.